Machine head

 A machine head (also referred to as a tuning machine, tuner, or gear head) is a geared apparatus for tuning stringed musical instruments by adjusting string tension.
-Machine heads are used on mandolins, guitars, double basses and others, and are usually located on the instrument's headstock.
-Other names for guitar tuners include pegs, gears, machines, cranks, knobs, tensioners and tighteners.
+Machine heads are used on mandolins, guitars, double basses, and others, and are usually located on the instrument's headstock.
+Other names for guitar tuners include pegs, gears, machines, cranks, knobs, tensioners, and tighteners.

-Non-geared tuning devices as used on violins, violas, cellos, lutes, older Flamenco guitars and ukuleles are known as friction pegs, which hold the string to tension by way of friction caused by their tapered shape and by the string pull created by the tight string.
+Non-geared tuning devices as used on violins, violas, cellos, lutes, older Flamenco guitars, and ukuleles are known as friction pegs, which hold the string to tension by way of friction caused by their tapered shape and the string pull created by the tight string.

 Construction and action

 Traditionally, a single machine head consists of a cylinder or capstan, mounted at the center of a pinion gear, a knob or "button" and a worm gear that links them.
 The capstan has a hole through the far end from the gear, and the string is made to go through that hole, and is wrapped around the capstan.
 To complete the string installation, the string is tightened by turning the capstan using the tuning knob.
 The worm gear ensures that the capstan cannot turn without a movement on the knob; it also allows precise tuning.

 Banjos usually employ a different mechanism using planetary gears - in this case, the knob and the capstan both rotate on the same axis.
 A few guitars (e.g. the original Gibson Firebird, early Gibson basses and Mario Maccaferri's plastic instruments) have used this design.

 The guitarist adjusts the tension of the various strings using the knobs so that they are correctly tuned: a higher tension yields a sharper pitch, a lower tension a flatter pitch.
 Typical tensions for steel-string acoustic guitars with "light" tension strings are 10.5 kgf (23.3 lbf, 103 N) to 13.8 kgf (30.2 lbf, 135 N).